katossky/panorama-bigdata/TP3/TP3  Median computation optimization.md

 **Q3.2.
 Implement in spark your basic algorithm to compute the media**

 **Q3.3.
-Does this implementation is faster than the other on small data?
+Is this implementation faster than the other functions on small data?
 Big data ? (you can try on more data than the passenger column, either by duplicating data or generate brand new data**